greentfrapp/greentfrapp.github.io/_posts/2018-10-07-leaflet-tutorial.md

 Finally, we just need to amend the `highlightFeature` function to get the map to update the infobox when we hover over the shape.
 Recall that this function is called whenever we hover over a shape.

-We update the HTML of the infobox using the `number` property that we added into the geojson earlier.
+We update the HTML of the infobox using the `number` property that we added into the geojson earlier, which we access using `layer.feature.properties.number`.

 {% highlight javascript %}
 function highlightFeature(e) {